mastodon/documentation/content/en/entities/V1_Instance.md

 ---
 title: V1::Instance
-description: Represents the software instance of Mastodon running on this domain.
+summary: Represents the software instance of Mastodon running on this domain.
 menu:
   docs:
     parent: entities